raylutz/daffodil/README.md

 objective.
 But it is also very compatible with other dataframe packages and can provide great way to build and clean the data before providing the data to other packages for number crunching.

-It excels when the data array needs to be heavily manipulated, particularly by rows or individual data items.
+It excels when the data array needs to be heavily manipulated, particularly by rows or individual data items, particularly when rows are to be inserted, removed, or appended.

 Spreadsheet-like operations are also provided, which are useful for processing the entire array with the same formula template, and can avoid glue code for many transformations.
 Python equations in the formula pane operate on the data pane and calculations from spreadsheet programs can be easily ported in, to avoid random glue code.